My Therapeutic Approaches and Services

 IMG_0348.JPG

-Children
+…for Children

-I help children express and transform their experiences using Expressive Arts Therapy and play.
+I help children express and transform their experiences using Expressive Arts Therapy and Play Therapy.
 It is through play that children learn and develop normally.
 Also, play is the natural way that children tell their stories, express emotions, and process feeling and experiences.
 Children do not have the verbal maturity to communicate in counselling in the same way that adults can.
 Non-directive, child-centered expressive arts and play therapy offers the child a chance to express whatever is burdening him in a non-verbal, pre-cognitive way.

 The art or play tools that your child chooses will depend on his personality and his needs, and may change many times during a session.
 I allow the child to choose the way he will express his stories, and follow and guide as he explores the play therapy room.